 My personal best is 30 minutes Low Impact with Hannah Corbin and Sam Yo.

-FTP warm-up rides works by gradually building up the speed and cadence, which challenge your strength and increases cardiorespiratory demands.
+FTP warm-up rides work by gradually building up the speed and cadence, which challenge your strength and increase cardiorespiratory demands.

 My personal best is the 15 minutes FTP Warm-up Ride with Matt Wilpers.